HOW TO FIND THE RIGHT COACH FOR A HIGH-PERFORMANCE JUNIOR

 1. Clarity

+Clarity removes confusion.
 Confusion destroys development.

 2. Consistency

-A great coach repeats principles until they become part of the athlete’s identity.
+A great coach repeats principles until they become part of the athlete's identity.
+Session to session, month to month, there is a line connecting the work.

-The player feels they are building something real; not just “doing lessons.”
+The player feels they are building something real, not just "doing lessons."

 3. Trust

+Trust is not about being agreeable.
 It is about honesty, transparency, and knowing that the coach makes decisions that protect the long-term trajectory, not short-term comfort.

 When clarity, consistency, and trust are present, development accelerates.
+When one is missing, progress becomes unpredictable.

-2. What the Right Coach Looks Like in Daily Practice
+What the Right Coach Looks Like in Daily Practice

 A high-performance coach does far more than feed balls or run drills.

-The right coach sees a player not as a “forehand” or a “backhand,” but as a whole system; mentally, technically, tactically, emotionally, and physically.
+The right coach sees a player not as a "forehand" or a "backhand," but as a whole system (mentally, technically, tactically, emotionally, and physically.)

-3. The Difference Between a “Good Coach” and the Right Coach
+The Difference Between a "Good Coach" and the Right Coach

 There are many good coaches.